Introducing G2.ai, the future of software buying.Try now

 Python can be slow compared to other languages, especially for heavy computations.
 For big data jobs, you need frameworks like PySpark or extra tuning

-Users find that large data management can be challenging, requiring additional frameworks and leading to complex environments.
+Users find large data management challenging with Python, requiring additional frameworks and complicating dependencies for projects.

 See 2 mentions